sciZer0/7/v/README.md

 The problem 2 is the inability of each of the existing blockchains to start decreasing its Circulating Supply from day one.

-Even this single problem along negatively affects each project's economy a lot and is SO important that might be considered as the sufficient condition for canceling each of the existing blockchains.

 Ideally, a blockchain must start decreasing its Circulating Supply from day one.

 The Vote blockchain ideally solves this problem from day one.